-One of the basic facial yoga techniques is to first warm the palms of the hand by rubbing them together for several seconds and then to place each palm over the eyes.
+One of the basic facial yoga techniques is to first warm the palms of the hand by rubbing them together for several seconds and then to place the palms over the eyes.
 Next, you want to perform circular motions around the eyes with your palms, which will help to increase blood circulation in this region of the face.
-In addition to relieving muscle tension around the eye sockets, it's also effective at reducing black circles around the eyes.
+In addition to relieving muscle tension around the eye sockets, it's also effective at reducing dark circles around the eyes.

 Loosen the muscles controlling the jaws by using the lower-jaw stretch.
 Open your mouth about an inch and move your lower jaw to the right as far as you can without experiencing any pain.
 Hold it there for about two seconds before relaxing.

 Simply smiling helps to loosen most of the facial muscles of your face, including those controlling your cheeks, lips and eyes.
 Smile as wide as you can, hold for a moment and then relax your face.
 Do at least 10 repetitions per set.

 This technique is designed to promote full-body relaxation, but it can also be modified to relax any one part of the body, such as muscles that are causing facial tension.
 Before starting, you should find a quiet spot where you can sit back and relax.
 Close your eyes the entire time and take a few deep breaths before beginning.

 Start by tensing the muscles of your face as much as you can using grimacing facial expressions; hold for 10 seconds and then release.
 Take several deep breathes, and you will feel your facial muscles begin to relax.
 Alternatively, you can focus on the top facial muscles first and work your way down to the jaw and neck muscles last.
 Try both ways and see which works better for you.